JohannesKalma/journaling/Readme.md

 ## Features

+ * Content hidden by default
+ * Write in markdown
- * Write, Read, Share journals.
+ * Share url
  * Simple to install
  * Speed